YanivZimmer/lolt_detection/README.md

 **Note**: For Neural Network training with GPU, use the Colab notebook:
 - Upload `train_neural_network.ipynb` to Google Colab
-- Upload `dataset.jsonl` and required Python files
+- Upload `data.jsonl` and required Python files
 - Run the notebook to train and download the model
 - Place the downloaded model in `models/` directory